What is Strength in Latin?

 There are so many other Latin words as well we use today but never realize.
 Sometimes, a single word in English has different words in Latin.
 Let’s take the example of the word “strength” and look at its translation.

 The meaning or translation of strength in Latin depends on the context or what you mean by strength.
-In English, strength is means “the property of being mentally or physically strong.”
+In English, strength means “the property of being mentally or physically strong.”

 The Latin translation of strength includes vis, vis vires, Robur, potentia, Fortitudo, and lacertus.
 Vis and Robur both represent interior power and strength.
-One of them is the best ideal; you can use to say it for athletic strength.
+One of them is the best ideal; you can use it for athletic strength.
 Read this guide to understand Certified Translation: How to start?

 Vis: indicates power.